Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 - Variety of bioluminescent bay tours

-- Collective boat tours
+- Collective boat tours that are cheaper

 - Located in mainland Puerto Rico